 Not Protecting Bird Feeders

 There are many other forms of wildlife that will raid feeders before birds can even get a chance to have a meal.
-Raccoons, deer, squirrels, rats and even bears will snack at feeders, often depleting the seed supply without letting any birds get a bite.
+Raccoons, deer, squirrels, rats, and even bears will snack at feeders, often depleting the seed supply or even breaking the feeders without letting any birds get a bite.
 At the same time, unprotected feeders also expose birds to predators when their senses are dulled by feeding.Continue to 9 of 10 below.

 09 of 10